mysql/mysql-utilities/doc/man/mysqldiskusage.rst

 -----------

-This utility permits a database administrator to see the disk space usage for one or more databases in either CSV, TAB, GRID, or VERTICAL format.
+This utility permits a database administrator to see the disk space usage for one or more databases in CSV, TAB, GRID, or VERTICAL format.
 The utility also enables the user to examine the disk usage for the binary logs, slow, error, and general log, and InnoDB tablespace usage.
 The default is to show only the database disk space usage.